 Now, however, users will be able to find other people based on what hashtag they include in their status updates.
 You’ll be able to talk to people you’re not directly connected to, changing Facebook into a social media site that no longer solely relies on the connections you make with the people and companies you choose to follow.
 Of course, you’ll still be able to control who sees your posts—with or without hashtags—and you still directly control the content that shows up in your personal news feed.
 But the added element of searchable conversations means a complete expansion of how people connect, converse, and share content on Facebook.

 It also means marketers need to step up their game.
+As an initiation, marketers have been taking the help of agencies like SERPninja to include social signals which link back to their domain.
 The added element of Facebook hashtags here means another layer of researching, creating, and tracking your marketing efforts.
 No longer can you simply “post and pray” that your content will reach the people you want to reach.
 But this also means that brand pages in particular might not have to rely as much on paid advertising anymore—if their content picks up within a Facebook hashtag trend, that content could go viral in a whole new way and to a whole new audience.

 At this point, it remains to be seen what kind of analytics, if any, will be available to track how effective certain hashtags are over others when posted in status updates.
 I’m sure that, as the update ages, Facebook and other third-party developers will be coming out with tools and advice for the eager social media managers out there (myself being one of them).

 Twitter Debuts Tweet Performance Analytics for All Users

 If the Facebook update wasn’t enough excitement for you, Twitter also announced a new update to their site—analytics for all!